fenago/python-networking-sysadmins/development/lab_guides/Lab_1.md

 ![](./images/C13963_01_08.jpg)

-Figure 1.8: Output with the invalid string
+Caption: Output with the invalid string

 This is a problem.
 You started and ended with single quotes, and then you added an `s` and another single quote.